agony-unleashed/agony-unleashed.github.io/recruitment/faq/index.md

 Agony is a PVP corporation that sometimes teaches, not a teaching corporation that sometimes PVPs.

-If you're looking to learn how to PVP, or to become a better PVPer so that you can take that knowledge back to your corporation, you probably shouldn't be applying to Agony.
+If you’re looking to learn how to PVP, or to become a better PVPer so that you can take that knowledge back to your corporation, you probably shouldn’t be applying to Agony.
 Instead, you should be signing up for out public classes, and taking whatever other opportunities you can find to experience PVP in a relatively newbie-friendly environment.
-Joining Agony is something that you might consider a few months down the line, once you've had a good taste of PVP and decided it's something you want to start doing full time.
+Joining Agony is something that you might consider a few months down the line, once you’ve had a good taste of PVP and decided it’s something you want to start doing full time.

 ### How do I make money in Agony?

 Agony pilots are expected to be self sufficient.
 Being a PVP corporation means you will lose ships.
 Therefore, before applying, you should think about how you would be able to support your PVP habit.
-We're not a sovereignty holding alliance, so if you're expecting undisturbed sanctums and piles of moon-goo, you will be disappointed.
+We’re not a sovereignty holding alliance, so if you’re expecting undisturbed sanctums and piles of moon-goo, you will be disappointed.

 Many of our members own alts that support them with such activities as trading, invention, missions, mining, and production.
 Living in nullsec offers some decent opportunities to make money too via complexes, wormholes, or pirate missions, depending on the region.
-There's always ISK to be made from PVP loot!
+There’s always ISK to be made from PVP loot!

 ### What kind of ships do you fly?

 Agony flies just about everything: from T1 frigates to Super Capitals.
-Don't be fooled by the cheap T1 fleets we use during classes;
+Don’t be fooled by the cheap T1 fleets we use during classes;
 our internal gangs range from AHACs to nano BCs to Blackops hotdrops.
 You can visit our [public killboard].